-Every FEEL expression executed in a certain x that a value in x and every value has a type.
-The FEEL types are organized as a lattice (see Figure x 10.16) with upper type x and lower type x an
+Every FEEL expression executed in a certain D, and every value has a type.
+The FEEL types are organized as a lattice (see Figure 10.16) with upper type Any and lower type Null.
+The lattice determines the conformance of the different types to each other.
+For example, because comparison is defined only between values with conforming types, you cannot compare a number with a boolean or a string.